UnitedHealth Group Incorporated – Consensus Indicates Potential 9.4% Upside

-UnitedHealth Group Incorporated with ticker code (UNH) now have 23 analysts in total covering the stock.
-The consensus rating is ‘Buy’.
-The target price ranges between 637 and 525 with a mean TP of 594.65.
-Given that the stocks previous close was at 543.61 this would indicate that there is a potential upside of 9.4%.
-There is a 50 day moving average of 522.84 while the 200 day moving average is 508.63.
-The market cap for the company is $503,395m.
+UnitedHealth Group Incorporated with ticker code (UNH) now have 23 analysts covering the stock with the consensus suggesting a rating of ‘Buy’.
+The range between the high target price and low target price is between 637 and 525 calculating the average target price we see 595.3.
+With the stocks previous close at 544.17 this would imply there is a potential upside of 9.4%.
+The 50 day moving average now sits at 524.43 while the 200 day moving average is 510.66.
+The company has a market cap of $487,805m.
 Find out more information at: https://www.unitedhealthgroup.com

 You can now share this on Stocktwits, just click the logo below and add the ticker in the text to be seen.